Kyuu-Ji/htb-write-up/redcross/alternative-way-redcross.md

 (cat /dev/shm/payload.txt; cat) | ./iptctl -i
 ```

-There will be no output, but commands work and `id` shows that we became root!
+There will be no output, but system commands work and `id` shows that we became root!